 Rhys and Elle fell in behind them while Sullivan answered his phone.
 Jo watched from the sidewalk unwilling to brave the spiders, zombies or rickety porch.
 Curious what was taking her partner so long, she searched the shadows to see him still on his cell.
 Sullivan hated taking calls and would limit them to the barest exchange of information.
 Ten to thirty seconds at most.
-There were a handful of people he’d stay on longer for, and all of them were here except his mother and their captain.
+There were a handful of people that he would stay on to talk to for longer, and all of them were here except his mother and their captain.

 Before Jo walked over to see what was going on, hurried footsteps had her turning in the kids’ direction.
 Arabelle was clutching Rian’s shirt like her life depended on it while he cradled the nine-year-old to his chest.
 She should’ve been too heavy or giving Rian hell for carrying her.
 Instead, she looked as if she’d burst into tears any second and shook like a leaf in a stiff wind.

 Arabelle whimpered and ducked her head into Rian’s chest.
 Catching the sharp shake of Rhys’s head, Jo tipped her chin.
 Instead, of quizzing the kids further, she pointed at a bright green car.
 “Maybe we should lay off the scary for a bit and hit the dancing frog car.
 What do you two think?”

 Arabelle squealed the second she caught sight of the frogs jumping from lily pad to lily pad before they stopped and did a quick dance.
 A hard wiggle and she was out of Rian’s hold, her feet firmly planted on the ground.
 Forgetting all about whatever had frightened her.

 “Come on you two, maybe they have cool frog candy too,” Elle said herding them across the street toward the car.

 The second the group was out of earshot, Jo rounded on Rhys.
 “Spill.”